You want to start using tmux but find the commands overwhelming, the key bindings cryptic, and the learning curve steep.

 2. Press [.

-You’re now in copy mode.
-Use arrow keys to navigate; if your tmux uses vi-style keys, try h, j, k, l.
-If those don’t work, use arrow keys or enable vi mode in your config.
+You are now in copy mode.
+Navigate with arrow keys; if your tmux uses vi-style keys, use h, j, k, l.
+Otherwise, use arrow keys or enable vi mode in your config.

 Copying Text